AntonAksonov/Test-Task/index.md

 ### Risks

 Every project has inherent risks that may cause delay or even failure of a project.
-Description any risks that might arise with the technology used to build or support the project.
+Describe any risks that might arise with the technology used to build or support the project.
 Description of any risks that might arise regarding the skills necessary to deliver the project.
-Description of any risks that might arise because of internal business environment forces or those caused by changes at the local, state or country.
-Description of any risks to the company that could occur if the project ends up getting canceled or delayed.
+Description of any risks arising from internal business environment forces or those caused by local, state, or country changes.
+Description of any risks to the company if the project ends up getting canceled or delayed.
 Description of any risks that could arise because of issues with the requirements.
 For example, what could happen to the project timeline if you discovered that a section of the requirements was incomplete.

 ### Glossary of Terms